dhhsein/minimal-ashes-pro/README.md

 ## Usage Instructions

 This project requires at least a minimal knowledge of setting up and using Flutter.
-Once Flutter is setup (to develop for web), clone this repository and start making changes.
+Once Flutter is setup (to develop for web), fork this repository and start making changes.
 There are many ways to publish your portfolio page online and one of the fastest ways is to deploy it on Firebase Hosting for free.
 To learn more, follow the official guide [here](https://firebase.google.com/docs/hosting/quickstart) or follow [this](https://medium.com/quick-code/deploy-host-flutter-web-with-firebase-hosting-6821bd060874) link.

+## Open Source

+This project is free of cost and can be used as you wish.
+If you find this project useful, please leave a star.

 ## Live demo